 Expats moving to Spain will find a country steeped in a rich and eventful history.
-As the western-most peninsula of Europe and the landmass closest to Africa, Spain has hosted the meeting of some of the world’s largest and most influential civilisations.
+As Europe's western-most peninsula and the landmass closest to Africa, Spain has been a point of contact between some of the world’s largest and most influential civilisations.

-The Iberian Peninsula has witnessed the rise and fall of the Carthaginians, the Romans, the Moors and the gold-flush empire born of that ambitious sailor who famously discovered a ‘New World’ in 1492.
+The Iberian Peninsula has witnessed the rise and fall of the Carthaginians, the Romans, the Moors and the gold-flush empire born of an ambitious sailor who famously discovered a "New World" in 1492.

-Not to mention, the unhurried lifestyle and cheap beachside property lures many expats to live out their days as retirees on the Spanish coasts.
-In particular, the Britons and Germans have historically flocked to the sunny shores of Spain to scoop up reasonably priced villas and haciendas.
-The housing market has deteriorated somewhat in recent years but there's still over an estimated one million British expats in the country.
+The unhurried lifestyle and affordable beachside property lures many expats to live as retirees on the coasts of Spain.
+Britons and Germans, in particular, have flocked to the country’s sunny shores to scoop up reasonably priced villas and haciendas for quite some time.
+While the housing market will take a while to recover, it is still estimated that there are more than a million British expats in the country.

-Spanish culture shares much with Europe, but it still has an idiosyncratic core which makes learning to live there a challenge.
-The dominant language of the country is Castilian (what many think of as Spanish), but the use of co-official languages, like Catalan, Basque and Galician, all define important social groupings.
+Spanish society shares much with Europe, but it still has a distinct cultural core that can make learning to live there a challenge.
+The dominant language of the country is Castilian (what many think of as Spanish), but largely regional co-official languages such as Catalan and Basque still define important social groupings.
 In fact, the Basque region has such a distinct national identity that part of its population wants the region to form an independent state.

-Overall though, the Spanish are renowned for both their relaxed attitude to life, and their exuberant social personalities.
-It is common in Spain to be interrupted while speaking, which in contrast to the English way, is a sign of interest.
-The Spanish tend to be unhurried in their activities, and do not readily hurry for anyone else’s urgency.
-It has been said of the Spanish that they invest a lot in established interpersonal connections, but if you are a stranger, then to expect nothing of them is not to be disappointed.
+Overall, the Spanish are renowned for both their relaxed attitude to life and their exuberant social personalities.
+It is common in Spain to be interrupted while speaking which, in contrast to the English way, is a sign of interest.
+Spanish people are often unhurried in their activities, and do not readily hurry for anyone else’s urgency.
+It has also been said of the Spanish that they invest a lot in established interpersonal connections, but if someone is a stranger, then to expect nothing of them is not to be disappointed.

-.
-Buses are the first choice for much of the countries transit needs.
-The rail system is extensive, but the radial architecture means that it can take a lot of time to get to somewhere relatively close.
+is most efficient in its large cities, with buses being the first choice for much of the country's transit needs.
+The rail system is extensive but its radial architecture means that it can take a lot of time to get to somewhere relatively close.